amcginlay/eks-demos/doc/18-helm/README.md

-# Helm - because packages need managing
+# Helm - because packages need Helm

 If you have **not** completed the earlier section on Services (Load Distribution) then you may not have an appropriate service manifest and corresponding service object in place.
 If so, please return and complete the section named **"K8s ClusterIP Services"**.